|(unreleased 2008 poster)|

 BONUS: Casting the next chapter

 Momentum II raises the question of just what it takes to be president.
-As it stands, the job basically revolves around persuading mass audiences to believe whatever you say – regardless of what you know or what is true – and making a series of dubious plot twists credible.
+As it stands, the job seems to revolve around persuading mass audiences to believe whatever you say – regardless of what you know or what is true – and making a series of dubious plot twists credible.
 Electability is certainly important, but believability is what makes you electable.

-Considering all that, actors appear to have the edge and we might be better off putting one of them, rather than some less-than-convincing politician, in the White House.
+Considering all that, actors appear to have the edge and we might be better off putting one of them, rather than some less-than-convincing public official, in the White House.
 We’ve already had an actor in the role, Ronald Reagan, who certainly knew how to sustain audience appeal and sell almost anything – from Borax to Star Wars.
+And now we have a practiced celebrity with money and media experience.

 For Momentum III: After Judgement Day -- not to mention the presidency itself -- an actor who has already played a fictional president may be the best choice.
 That would provide experience dealing with a crisis that has not happened yet.
-Is that leadership, instinct or just quick reflexes?
-Who knows.
+Is that leadership, instinct or just improvisation?
+Who can say.
 But Bill Pullman did save us from an alien invasion in Independence Day, and Harrison Ford faced off terrorists in Air Force One.
 Those were terrifying times.
 Or how about John Travolta?
 He played a fictional Bill Clinton and can actually fly a plane.

-Martin Sheen may be destined for the role.
+Martin Sheen once looked destined for the role.
 In The Dead Zone he played a presidential candidate whom Christopher Walken foresaw blowing up the planet.
-Yet years later Sheen was back as the most popular president in TV history on The West Wing.
-The man definitely has learned from “experience.”
-He hasn't rejected it, but is awaiting a draft.
+Years later Sheen was back as the most popular president in TV history on The West Wing.
+The man had definitely learned from “experience.”

 How about a Black president?
-Try James Earl Jones, Morgan Freeman, Chris Rock or Dennis Haysbert.
+Try James Earl Jones, Morgan Freeman, Samuel L. Jackson, Chris Rock or Dennis Haysbert.
 Anyway you slice it, we’d be in good hands.
-Sorry about the lame Allstate plug.
+Sorry about the plug.
+Product placement.

-The supply of women candidates is somewhat limited -- but growing.
-Julianne Moore is about to almost crash the glass ceiling as Sarah Palin in HBO's new release, Game Change.
-We should also count Meryl Streep, who just nailed an Oscar as nailed Margaret Thatcher in The Iron Lady -- despite a flawed script.
+The supply of women candidates is a bit limited -- but growing.
+Julianne Moore almost crashed the glass ceiling as Sarah Palin on HBO's Game Change.
+We should also count Meryl Streep, who nailed an Oscar as Margaret Thatcher in The Iron Lady -- despite a flawed script.

-But let's not forget that Geena Davis kicked ass years ago on Commander in Chief – and won a Golden Globe “endorsement” for Best Actress.
-Glenn Close, Patty Duke, Patricia Wettig … they all have relevant role experience, plus the needed acting chops.
-We like them, they’ve been vetted at the box office, and they are ready to work.
+But let's not forget that Geena Davis kicked ass on Commander in Chief – and won a Golden Globe “endorsement” for Best Actress.
+Glenn Close, Patty Duke, Patricia Wettig … they all have relevant role experience, plus the acting chops.
+And they’ve been vetted in the spotlight.

-Think of it this way: The Presidency has become a renewable contract to perform on the biggest stage of all, and the role calls for star quality, basic believability, a gift for conveying compassion and rapport, plus an instinct for improvisation and adapting to public taste.
-If you think that's you, auditions are still being held.
+Think of it this way: The Presidency has become a contract to perform on the biggest stage of all, and the role requires star quality, authenticity, a gift for conveying emotion and rapport, plus an instinct for improvisation and adapting to public taste.
+If that's you, auditions are being held.

-Restricting the field to governors, senators and other political professionals clearly has not worked out.
-The best they can do is lame guest shots on SNL and The Daily Show.
-And what do they know about building a fan base, staying in character and seducing the camera?
+Restricting the field to political professionals clearly hasn't worked out.
+What do they know about social media, building a fan base, staying in character and seducing the camera?

-We say: It's time to try someone who can at least handle the part!
+Isn't it time to try someone who can handle the part!

-We say: It's time to try someone who can at least handle the part!
+Isn't it time to try someone who can handle the part!

 ORIGINALLY DEVELOPED 2008/FW/MM/MOMENTUMII